spnda/fastgltf/docs/overview.rst

        // recommend it in a development environment or when debugging to avoid mishaps.

        // fastgltf::validate(asset.get());

+       return true;
    }

 All the nodes, meshes, buffers, textures, ... can now be accessed through the ``fastgltf::Asset`` type.
-References in between objects are done with a single ``size_t``, which is used to index into the various vectors in the asset.
+References in between objects are done with a single ``std::size_t``, which is used to index into the various vectors in the asset.

 .. _examples: